chrisraro/inventory-system/FIX_INSTRUCTIONS.md

 1. **Data Visibility Issue**: The Supabase client functions were not filtering data based on user roles
 2. **RLS Policies**: The Row Level Security policies needed to be updated to ensure proper data isolation
 3. **User Management**: User management functionality was already implemented but needed to be verified
+4. **Admin User Setup**: Admin user needed to be properly configured with the correct role

 ## Fixes Applied